 Following an injury, most victims are looking to recover their damages and account for potential future losses.
 While all cases and circumstances are different, damages that may be available include:

 - Bills for past or expected future physical therapy and rehabilitative treatment

 While many of the damages listed above are available more often than not, punitive damages are an exception.
 Generally, punitive damages are reserved to send a message that particularly egregious conduct is not acceptable.
 We can help you assess your damages so that you do not subsidize the reckless, careless or negligent behavior of another person.

-Contact Our Experienced Personal Injury Attorneys in Philadelphia, PA and Delaware County, PA
+Contact Our Experienced Personal Injury Attorneys in Philadelphia, Pennsylvania, And Delaware County, Pennsylvania

-If you have been injured as a result of someone else’s negligence, please do not hesitate to contact the experienced Media, PA personal injury attorneys of Schmidt, Kirifides & Rassias.
+If you have been injured as a result of someone else’s negligence, please do not hesitate to contact the experienced Media, Pennsylvania, personal injury attorneys of Schmidt, Kirifides & Rassias.
 Our compassionate attorneys understand the physical, emotional and financial toll that such trauma takes on an individual and their loved ones.
 With the legal support of a Delaware County personal injury attorney, we can help you determine who may be responsible for your injuries.
 We can also assist you by choosing the best venue in which to file your lawsuit; presenting your case in a way that will maximize your recovery; negotiating a settlement; or taking your case to trial and handling any appeals that may follow.